15 brilliant things to do in Tbilisi Georgia

 Looking for the best things to do in Tbilisi Georgia?

-A few months ago, I went to Georgia and Armenia with my 1.5 year-old and a friend.
+A few months ago, I went to Georgia and Armenia with my oldest son and a friend.
 I prefer to travel off the beaten path, and I have to say; Georgia is definitely not your typical tourist destination.

 And I mean this in a good way!